Italian baking classics

 Cookies Are Dry

-Shorten the bake time or add a splash of milk.
+Shorten the bake time by 1 to 2 minutes or add a small splash of milk to the dough.

 Serving Ideas